A Chinese teen found his birth parents with a social media appeal. He killed himself after the reunion took a dark turn.

 “Thanks to all those who cared for me and sorry that I failed you,” he wrote.
 “Wish there were fewer dark and malicious people in this world.”

-When his death was confirmed by Chinese police, it triggered an outpouring of grief and nationwide soul-searching over cyber bullying, mental health, and abandoned children.
+When his death was confirmed by Chinese police, it triggered an outpouring of grief and nationwide soul-searching over cyber bullying, mental health and abandoned children.
 By Tuesday night, a hashtag of his name had been viewed 2.4 billion times on the microblog Weibo, as many asked how Liu could have been let down so frequently and utterly by society.

 The case “reflected reality for the underclasses,” wrote Slave Society, a social commentary blog on WeChat.
 “It began from child trafficking, to losing his guardians, to school bullying, to molestation, to cyberbullying to suicide.
 It reflects how society treated this child over 15 years [and there were] gaping holes in legal and social support structures.”